Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 Introduction
 **************

-The initial goals of Nimbodata are to provide relational capabilities in a terse and Pythonic syntax, allowing rich support for the analytical power of a relational database as if it were a native capability of Python.

-Since Nimbodata is still in the early phases of development, this section is basically as important as the rest.
-Nimbodata aims to support a modern approach to the development, deployment and use of management information systems.
-The tremendous power inherent in collecting, organizing, and analyzing information in a continuous improvement approach is hampered by our 20th century tools.
-In the hubub over "big data", people seem to have forgotten that for many organizations regular data is enouch of a challenge - and if our tools aren't up to snuff for regular data, big data is still in many ways an illusion.
+Nimbodata aims to enable distributed management systems.
+The core capabilities of any management system include the collection, validation, management, analysis, communication of structured information in the furtherance of an objective.
+Nimbodata expands upon the now age-old concepts of a relational database and GIS, but makes them Python, REST and Javascript native, with a sprinking of modern goodness like an object store thrown in.

-Nimbodata will support a platform inspired by Python, Zope, ArcGIS and infuriated by SharePoint; aimed at producing a cross-platform, standards-based approach to developing and deploying applications that exist beyond a particular device or machine.
+Nimbodata is a platform inspired by Python, Zope, ArcGIS and infuriated by SharePoint; aimed at producing a cross-platform, standards-based approach to developing and deploying applications that exist beyond a particular device or machine.